 Resilience (Rs) = Postdrought / Predrought

 We computed the values of these indices for tree growth (BAI) and greenness during each drought event.
-We considered 2005 and 2012 as singles drought events.
+We considered 2005 and 2012 as single drought events.
 The predrought and postdrought values of each target variable (i.e.: BAI or EVI) were computed as the mean value during a period of three years before and after the drougth event respectively.
 A period of three years was chosen because we found similar results comparing periods of two, three and four years (Figure S4) and this length was used in other studies (Gazol et al. 2017).
+In addition we calculated the same indices for BAI data for X drought events (2SD of hydrological year precipitation) since

 Statistical analysis

-We used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and oak population (northern and southern slopes) for each of the three resilience indices studied.
-These test were used beacuse original and log-transformed data both did not match the assumptions of normality and homogeneity of variance (Wilcox 2012).
+We used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and the two studied oak populations (northern and southern slopes/aspect?) for each of the three resilience indices studied.
+These test were used because original and log-transformed data did not followed the assumptions of normality and homogeneity of variance (Wilcox 2012).
 Robust measures of central tendency (M-estimator based on Huber’s Psi) were used since they were close to the mean value in all cases (Wilcox 2012).
 When running the robust ANOVA test, data were boostrapped 3000 times and trimmed automatically to control the potential influence of outliers (Field et al. 2012, Wilcox 2012).
 Post-hoc differences were assessed pairwise using a similar boostrap test.
 All the robust ANOVA and post-hoc tests were carried out using the WRS2 (Mair et al. 2017) and rcompanion (Mangiafico 2017) R packages.
 The level of significance was set to 0.05 and adjusted for multiple comparisons.
 All analyses were carried out in R software (R Core Team 2017) using several packages (see Supplementary S?)

 Results

-Vegetation Greenness
+Time trends in Vegetation Greenness

-Trends analysis showed that 78.9 % of the pixels of Quercus pyrenaica forests experienced an EVI positive trend for the 2000-2016 period, of which 31.67 % were significant trends.
-The strongest trends were observed in southwestern populations (Figure S2).
+The analysis of greenness time trends showed that 78.9 % of the pixels of Quercus pyrenaica forests experienced an EVI positive trend for the 2000-2016 period, of which 31.67 % were significant.
+The strongest trends were observed in southwestern populations (Figure S2), which are coincident with the Cáñar site???.
 Vegetation greenness of Q. pyrenaica forests were lower during both the 2005 and 2012 years than the greenness observed for the reference period (Figure 2a).
-The lowest values for EVI standardized anomalies were recorded in 2005 being singnificantly lower (-2.285 ± 0.029) than 2012 (-0.418 ± 0.029) (LSMEANS, t.ratio = -45.358; p_value < 0.0001), particularly for northern populations (Figure 2b).
+The lowest values for EVI standardized anomalies were recorded in 2005 being singnificantly lower (-2.285 ± 0.029) than those in 2012 (-0.418 ± 0.029) (LSMEANS, t.ratio = -45.358; p_value < 0.0001), particularly for northern populations (Figure 2b).
 Reduction in annual EVI mean was considerably higher in northern populations than in southern ones during the 2005 drought (Figure 2b).

-According to the standardized anomalies, Q. pyrenaica forests suffered a browning during 2005 drought event (99.36 % and 79.37 % of the pixels for northern and southern populations respectively), however no changes were observed for the 2012 drought (Figure S3).
+According to the standardized anomalies, Q. pyrenaica forests suffered a ‘browning episode’ during 2005 drought event (99.36 % and 79.37 % of the pixels for northern and southern populations respectively), yet no changes in greenness were observed in response to the 2012 drought (Figure S3).

-Responses to drougth: greenness
+Greenness resilience to drougth events

-Q. pyrenaica forest showed significantly lower resistance to 2005 drought event than to 2012 one (Table 3; Figure 3a).
-The 2005 drought reduced the greenness of oak to 85.8 % while the 2012 reduced 94.3 % (Table S1).
+Q. pyrenaica forest showed significantly lower resistance (Rt) to the 2005 drought event than to that in 2012 (Table 3; Figure 3a).
+The 2005 drought reduced the greenness of oaks to a 85.8 % respect the reference period? while the 2012 reduced it 94.3 % (Table S1).
 Southern populations showed significantly higher values of resistance to drought than northern ones (Table 3), except for 2012 where non-significant differences were recorded (Table S1.
 Figures 3a, 4a).